 The foods we eat have a direct impact on our health and can affect our risk of developing health conditions like cancer.

-While other factors like genetics, activity levels, and environment naturally play a role too, tailoring your diet to include cancer-preventing foods can be a great step to take.
+While other factors like genetics, activity levels, and environment naturally play a role, too, tailoring your diet to include cancer-preventing foods can be a great step.

-Plus, since many of the foods listed above can also boost heart and brain health, eating them can bring positive benefits for your entire wellbeing.
+Plus, since many of the foods listed above can also boost heart and brain health, eating them can benefit your entire wellbeing.

-For further reading, head over to the diet and nutrition section of our website.
+For further reading, head over to our diet and nutrition section.
 Here, you’ll find advice on everything from foods that may reduce the risk of dementia to diet tips to boost heart health.

 What foods do you think are most important for health?
 Do you have any you’d add to our list?
-We’d love to hear from you in the comments below.
+We’d be interested to hear from you in the comments below.